-- 1. Benchmark: the benchmark year will be Calendar Year 2019, January 1, 2019 December 31, 2019.
+- 1. Benchmark: The benchmark year will be MY 2021, January 1, 2021 December 31, 2021.
 A hospital's FFS claims data for this year will be the basis for the benchmark against which a hospital is assessed that is, the Benchmark (or "expected") Initial Admissions. - 2.
-Withhold Return and Incentives: providers will receive their withhold dollars and incentive payments commensurate with how their individual MY 2021 count of Initial Admissions compares to their Benchmark Initial Admissions which is based on the CY 2019 statewide data and risk adjusted to reflect the provider's MY 2021 acuity and volume. - a.
-Providers will receive no more than 10 percent of their MY 2021 FFS inpatient claim payments as an incentive, and will be penalized no more than the 3 percent that the withhold represents. - 3.
-Excluded Providers: providers that do not qualify for the PPR measure, as indicated above, are not subject to the withhold and will not be eligible for incentive payments.
+Withhold Return and Incentives: Providers will receive their withhold dollars and incentive payments commensurate with how their individual MY 2023 count of Initial Admissions compares to their Benchmark Initial Admissions which is based on the MY 2021 statewide data and risk adjusted to reflect the provider's MY 2023 acuity and volume. - a.
+Providers will receive no more than 10 percent of their MY 2023 FFS inpatient claim payments as an incentive and will be penalized no more than the 3 percent that the withhold represents. - 3.
+Excluded Providers: Providers that do not qualify for the PPR measure, as indicated above, are not subject to the withhold and will not be eligible for incentive payments.

+Payments (as applicable) will be made by October 30, 2024.
 See the next pages for a demonstration of the Incentive/Penalty Methodology.